nossidge/snowball/README.md

 ## Input Files - Raw English Text - Corpus

-When the "-r" option is specified, the program loops through a directory and loads each file it finds there.
+When the "-r" or "-R" option is specified, the program loops through a directory and loads each file it finds there.
 It does no error checking, so make sure that the directory contains only text files.

 It then saves all the snowballing phrases to a corpus file, so that it can be